f5devcentral/f5-101-lab-kubernetes/docs/cluster-setup-guide/cluster-setup-guide-master-setup.rst

 	wget https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml

-Change "vxlan" to "host-gw" for Type and delete the "portmap" plugi; you shoud have a json section which reads:
+Change "vxlan" to "host-gw" for Type and delete the "portmap" plugin; you shoud have a json section which reads:

 ::